MiaFeng7777/QuadraticSieve/README.md

-MapReduce for Quadratic Sieve and Security Analysis of RSA
+MapReduce Implementation for Quadratic Sieve